DevNvll/Steam-Idle/readme.md

-# twitch-tv-sub-checker
+# steam-idle

-> My polished app
+> A simple tool for idling games on Steam.

 ## Dev